1.1. Presentation FIFF

-To promote the distribution of the selected films, producers, distributors, cinema programmers and film critics are invited to attend the Festival.
+To promote the distribution of the selected films filmmakers producers, distributors, cinema programmers and film critics are invited to attend the Festival.

-The 34th Fribourg International Film Festival will take place from the 20th to 28th March 2020.
+The 35th Fribourg International Film Festival will take place from 16th to 25th July 2021.

 1.4.
 Official Selection